YuanSun-UoM/code_CESM_LCZ/README.md

 ## Introduction

-This repository is supplementary to the manuscript "**Enhancing Urban Land Cover Representation on a Global Scale Based on Local Climate Zones in the Community Earth System Model**".
+This repository is supplementary to the manuscript "**Enhancing Global-Scale Urban Land Cover Representation Using Local Climate Zones in the Community Earth System Model**".

 The objectives of this project are: